-Acts 17:22-23 Then Paul stood in the midst of Mars' hill, and said, Ye men of Athens, I perceive that in all things ye are too superstitious.
-For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
-Whom therefore ye ignorantly worship, him declare I unto you.
+Acts 17:22-23 Then Paul stood in the midst of Mars' hill, and said, “Men of Athens, I perceive that in all things you are very religious; for as I was passing through and considering the objects of your worship, I even found an altar with this inscription: TO THE UNKNOWN GOD.
+Therefore, the One whom you worship without knowing, Him I proclaim to you:

 Several hundred years before Jesus was born, a plague broke out in Athens, Greece.
 In an effort to stop the plague and appease the 'gods', the Athenians sought counsel from a wise man named Epimenides from the island of Crete.

-When Epimenides arrived in Athens, he was amazed at the number of statues of gods the Athenians had erected, to which he stated, "Gods must be easier to find here then men!"
+When Epimenides arrived in Athens, he was amazed at the number of statues of gods the Athenians had erected, to which he stated, "Gods must be easier to find here than men!"